Related ToolsWindsurfCursorGithub CopilotClaudeChatgptGithub

 This post contains affiliate links.
 I may earn a commission if you purchase through these links, at no extra cost to you.

-Windsurf, from Codeium, positions itself as the budget-friendly powerhouse with a genuinely useful free tier and Pro at $15/month.
-Its proprietary SWE-1.5 model delivers near Claude 4.5-level code quality at 13x the speed.
-Cursor, meanwhile, raised $900 million at a $9 billion valuation and reached $500 million ARR by June 2025 — the fastest growth trajectory of any developer tool in history.
-Its Composer Agent completes multi-file tasks 4x faster than GPT-5, and you can run 8 agents in parallel.
+Windsurf, from Codeium, anchors the budget end with Pro at $15 and a free tier offering 25 monthly credits indefinitely.
+Its SWE-1.5 model delivers near Claude 4.5-level code quality at roughly 13x the speed.
+Cursor raised $900 million at a $9 billion valuation and reached $500 million ARR by June 2026; its Composer Agent completes multi-file tasks 4x faster than GPT-5, with up to 8 agents working in parallel.

 FeatureWindsurfCursor